-COURSE INFORMATION LETTER

-University: P. J. Šafá rik University in Košice

-Faculty: Faculty of A urts

-Course ID: KPPaPZ/PUDB/15 Course name: Drug Addiction Prevention in University Students

-Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): idy period: 28

-Number of ECTS cr edits: 2

-Recommended seme ster/trimester of the course: 3., 5.

-Course level: I.
+COURSE INFORMATION LETTER University: P. J. Šafá rik University in Košice Faculty: Faculty of A rts Course ID: KPPaPZ/PUDB/15 Course name: Drug Addiction Prevention in University Students Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): dy period: 28 Number of ECTS cr edits: 2 Recommended seme ster/trimester of the course: 3., 5.
+Course level: I. Prerequisities: participation in works 50 - 45: A; 44 - 40: active participation in the training part (30p).

-Prerequisities:

-participation in works 50 - 45: A; 44 - 40: the electronic bulletin a combined method.
-Learning outcomes: The student understate describe and explain substance use.
-Student of substance and non The student is also a approaches in prevent The student is able to and assume their pos active participation in the training part (30p).
 2nd part of the evaluation: active shops (20p).
 In total, students can get 50p and the final evaluation is as follows: B; 39-35: C; 34-30: D; 29 - 25: E 24 and less: FX.
-Detailed information in a board of the course in AIS2.
-The teaching of the subject will be realized by and the determinants of risk behavior as well as protective and risk factors for at understands and adequately interprets the theory explaining the background substance addictions.
-The abelian temperature and forms of prevention, strategies and adequately interpret their experience with preventive activities in the group itive effect as well as limitations and threats.

-Brief outline of the c ourse:

-internetu v školskej p Sloboda, Z., & Buko and Practice.
+Detailed information in board of the course in AIS2.
+The teaching of the subject will be realized by describe and explain substance use.
+Studer of substance and non- The student is also a approaches in preven The student is able to ands the principals of research data based prevention of risk behavior, can the determinants of risk behavior as well as protective and risk factors for at understands and adequately interprets the theory explaining the background substance addictions.
+The able to state and classify the types and forms of prevention, strategies and tion, can distinguish effective strategies from ineffective ones.
+In adequately interpret their experience with preventive activities in the group litive effect as well as limitations and threats.
+Brief outline of the c ourse: internetu v školskej p Sloboda, Z., & Bukos and Practice.
 New Yo National and internat 012).
-Základy prevencie užívania drog a problematického používania oraxi.
+Základy prevencie užívania drog a problematického používania braxi.
 Košice: UPJŠ. ski, J. (Eds.).
 (2006).
-Handbook of Drug Abuse Prevention: Theory, Science,
+Handbook of Drug Abuse Prevention: Theory, Science, Course language:

-Course language: slovak

 Course assessment

-Total number o Total number of assessed students: 620
+Total number of assessed students: 663

 A В С D Е FX

-78.55 15.81 3.71 1.45 0.16 0.32
+79.34 14.93 3.92 1.36 0.15 0.3

 Provides: prof. PhDr.
-Ol'ga Orosová, CSc., Mgr.
-Viera Čurová, PhD., Mgr.
+Oľga Orosová, CSc., Mgr.
 Janka Liptáková, PhDr.
 Anna Janovská, PhD., Mgr.
 Zuzana Michalove